 The Clean Water Institute of Calvin (CWIC) introduced two new co-directors at an event on Tuesday.
-Hydrogeologist Stuart Dykestra, who is a Class of ‘84 alumnus, and chemistry professor Douglas Vander Griend are the institute’s new leaders.
+Hydrogeologist Stuart Dykstra, who is a Class of ‘84 alumnus, and chemistry professor Douglas Vander Griend are the institute’s new leaders.

 Based out of Calvin University, the Clean Water Institute of Calvin is an organization that works to provide clean and accessible drinking water to communities in developing nations around the world.
 The institute draws on the expertise of professors across many different academic departments to find holistic solutions to water challenges.